 All students are taught good vocal habits and are also taught skills of choral singing throughout Lower School.
 Students present a Holiday concert in December and spring concert in April.
 Any child in grades three through five can participate in Footnotes, our after school children’s choir.
 This group participates in school concerts, present concerts in the community, and takes an optional trip in the spring where they may sing in a festival or a competition.
 Other performance opportunities for Lower School students include participation in the drama productions.

-Suzuki/Traditional violin lessons, piano lessons, and guitar lessons are offered to all Lower School students as an enrichment class during school hours or after school.
+Violin, piano, guitar, cello, and voice lessons are offered to all Lower School students as an enrichment class during school hours or after school.
 Lessons are taught privately and semi-privately with our expert instructors.
-The students have performance opportunities playing in solo and group settings for the Holiday and Spring Concerts during the school year and possibilities beyond.
+The students have performance opportunities playing in solo and group settings for the holiday and spring concerts during the school year and possibilities beyond.
 This is a tuition based program.

 Lower School art classes include a strong emphasis on individual creativity.
 The classes encourage each child’s creativity through work with marker, tempera paint, watercolors, pastels, charcoal, crayons, and clay.
 Proper use of the art tools is demonstrated with each medium and various art terms are introduced and explained.
 In addition, the elements of line, shape, form, texture, color, space, and value are studied.
 Integrated art lessons are structured with the regular classroom studies when possible.
 The Lower School children are also exposed to several artists and their styles.
 This exposure helps the children further develop their imagination and form their own unique style of creativity.
 Artists covered may include Pablo Picasso, Leonardo da Vinci, Georgia O’Keefe, Vincent Van Gogh, Henri Matisse, and Claude Monet, to name just a few!